More than 290 caught in nightclubs for violating Malaysia’s COVID-19 measures

 Of these, 10,187 people are undergoing compulsory quarantine at 69 hotels and eight other facilities, including public training institutes and private institutions of learning, while 69 individuals were taken to hospitals for treatment.

-“A total of 17,807 individuals has been discharged and allowed to return home,” he said.
+“A total of 17,807 individuals have been discharged and allowed to return home,” he said.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments